Puget Sound Chapter

 SECRETARY

-Jenny Green is a Senior Project Engineer in the remediation services group at Landau Associates in Seattle, Washington.
+Jenny is a Senior Project Engineer in the remediation services group at Landau Associates in Seattle, Washington.
 She has a Bachelor’s degree in Environmental Engineering from Oregon State University and a Master’s degree in Civil and Environmental Engineering from Stanford.
 Jenny works on a wide variety of groundwater and soil remediation projects, but has particular expertise in bioremediation and other in situ treatment technologies.
-She is new to WIE, currently serving as Secretary for the Puget Sound Chapter.
-She looks forward to the community and connection that being part of WIE creates.
+She has served as Secretary for the Puget Sound Chapter since 2025.
+She enjoys the community and connection that being part of WIE creates.

 Varsha Raman